txus/terrorvm/README.md

 ## Building the VM

-Since TerrorVM makes use of Apple's block extension, **you'll need clang to compile it**.
+Since TerrorVM makes use of Clang's block extension, **you'll need at least clang 3.4 to compile it**.

     $ git clone git://github.com/txus/terrorvm.git
     $ cd terrorvm